Jaishankar describes Abu Dhabi's first Hindu temple as 'symbol of peace, tolerance and harmony' | Law-Order

 Jaishankar describes Abu Dhabi's first Hindu temple as 'symbol of peace, tolerance and harmony'

 External Affairs Minister S Jaishankar on Wednesday visited the site of the under-construction Hindu temple - the first in Abu Dhabi - and described it as a symbol of peace, tolerance and harmony.
-Jaishankar, who arrived in the UAE on a three-day visit to the Gulf nation on Wednesday, also hailed the efforts of Indians in building the iconic temple.Auspicious beginning to the visit of EAM DrSJaishankar.
+Jaishankar, who arrived in the UAE on a three-day visit to the Gulf nation on Wednesday, also hailed the efforts of Indians in building the iconic temple.On Ganesh Chaturthi, blessed to visit the BAPS Hindu temple under construction in Abu Dhabi.

 External Affairs Minister S Jaishankar on Wednesday visited the site of the under-construction Hindu temple - the first in Abu Dhabi - and described it as ''a symbol of peace, tolerance and harmony.''
 Jaishankar, who arrived in the UAE on a three-day visit to the Gulf nation on Wednesday, also hailed the efforts of Indians in building the iconic temple.